3 Best Locking Lug Nuts of 2023

 First and foremost is the ‘thread’ of the wheel stud.

 Any machine screw, bolt, set screw or stud with a thread will have been manufactured to a specific size.
-The simplest guide for general use is Metric or Imperial – think of it as a wrench – we here in the U.S. tend to use imperial sizes … inches, whereas in Europe, they tend to go for Metric – millimeters.
+The simplest guide for general use is Metric or Imperial.
+Think of it as a wrench.
+We here in the U.S. tend to use imperial sizes e.g. inches.
+Whereas in Europe, they tend to go for Metric e.g. millimeters.

 A thread is just the same.
 More often than not, a lug nut thread is pretty standardized – 12 x 1.50 which means a diameter of 12 mm, with a pitch of 1.50 mm (think of it as the spacing between the ‘teeth’ of the thread).
 Don’t confuse this with TPI (Threads Per Inch) that you’d get with an imperial screw.

-If you don’t know for a fact what thread your lug nuts are, check with a dealer, as forcing on an incompatible thread will cause untold damage, usually requiring the replacement of the stud, which then requires the removal of the wheel hub – with labor costs around $100 per hour, that could work out pretty expensive.
+If you don’t know for a fact what thread your lug nuts are, check with a dealer.
+If you force on an incompatible thread it will cause untold damage.
+This usually requires the replacement of the stud, which then requires the removal of the wheel hub.
+The labor costs around $100 per hour, that could end up being pretty expensive.

-While it won’t matter so much if your locking wheel nut protrudes slightly (although too far and it will be an easy target for removal), you need to know that the depth of the threaded portion is enough for the stud, or it won’t tighten down correctly.
+It won’t matter so much if your locking wheel nut protrudes slightly.
+However, if it protrudes too far, it will be an easy target for removal.
+You need to know that the depth of the threaded portion is enough for the stud or it won’t tighten down correctly.

-Many anti-theft wheel nuts use a fairly standard mild steel that goes through a hardening process – to stop people being able to easily drill it off, but some manufacturers ‘through’ harden the steel (meaning that the hardening process treats all of the metal), while others ‘case’ harden the steel – which is literally the outer casing of the steel – if you manage to get through the outer hardening, then drilling the rest is easy.
+Many anti-theft wheel nuts use a fairly standard mild steel that goes through a hardening process.
+It’s done to stop people from being able to easily drill it off.
+However, some manufacturers ‘through’ harden the steel (meaning that the hardening process treats all of the metal.)
+And yet others ‘case’ harden the steel – which is literally the outer casing of the steel.
+If you manage to get through the outer hardening, then drilling the rest is easy.

-By its very nature, the hardening process can make the steel brittle, it’s for this reason that you should never be tempted to install a locking wheel nut with an impact wrench, wheel gun, windy gun or pneumatic gun (whatever you call it) – just tighten by hand and then torque to the manufacturers setting with a good torque wrench.
+By its very nature, the hardening process can make the steel brittle.
+It’s for this reason that you should never be tempted to install a locking wheel nut with an impact wrench, wheel gun, windy gun, or pneumatic gun.
+Just tighten by hand and then torque to the manufacturers setting with a good torque wrench.